Valeba Raja: Production

 In June 2013, it was announced that several members from the cast of the successful 2013 comedy film, Kanna Laddu Thinna Aasaiya, would collaborate again for another comedy film to be directed by Sai Gokul Ramnath, who had previously made the unreleased horror film Shivani.
 Sethu was signed to play the lead role, with Vishakha Singh as the lead actress, while Santhanam also agreed to feature in the film as a psychiatrist.
 The film continued to shoot through 2013, with Hindi actress Nushrat Bharucha brought in during mid 2013 to portray another heroine in the film.
 The film was completed in early 2014, and the director revealed that the makers were targeting to release the film in May 2014, but the release was subsequently postponed.

 Soundtrack

-Soundtrack was composed by Radhan in his Tamil debut.
+Soundtrack was composed by Radhan.
 The team held an audio launch event in June 2014, with Kamal Haasan attending as the chief guest.
-The soundtrack received mixed reviews.
+In a music review, a critic from The Times of India rated the album 3 out of 5 stars and wrote, "The highlight is the pop flavour of the songs".